 Modern hairstyling practices and tools have put us long past the days where your hair type determined if you could get a perm or not.
 In fact, there are a lot more options and different types of perms than there ever have been before such as the: spiral perm, beach wave perm, body wave perm and so many more.

 To help you catch up with this hot trend, we’ve compiled everything you need to know about perms including info on what a perm is, how do perms work, and how long does a perm last among other common questions.
-Plus, we’ve included the most popular types of perm to help you determine if you should get a perm and what hairstyle is right for you.
+Plus, we’ve included the most popular types of perm to help you determine if you should get a perm and what style is right for you.

 What is a perm?

-A perm (short for “permanent hairstyle”) is a process in which a stylist uses chemicals to change the texture of your hair to a permanent wave or curl.
-Perms work by altering the structure of your hair, essentially using chemicals to break the bonds that determine your natural hair texture such as straight or wavy.
-The process itself takes about two to three hours, so schedule an appointment before heading to the salon.
+A perm (short for “permanent hairstyle”) is a process that uses chemicals to change the texture of your hair to a permanent wave or curl.
+Perms work by altering the structure of your hair by using heat and chemicals to break the bonds that determine your natural hair texture such as straight or wavy.
+The perm styling process itself takes about two to three hours, so schedule an appointment before heading to the salon.

 Although perms have been around since 1872, it seems like a new type of perm pops up every couple of years and modern iterations of the once dated style have made it trendy again.
 In fact, stylists have improved on older styles and new techniques have led to the creation of modern perms which give people several options to choose from depending on the desired shape and definition of the curls and waves.